 \section{Abstract}

 Advances in manipulating the structure of optical beams enable the study of interaction between structured light and low-dimensional semiconductor systems.
-We explore the photocurrents in two-dimensional systems excited by such inhomogeneous radiation with structured field.
-Besides the contribition associated with the intensity gradient, the photocurrent contains contributions driven by the gradients of the Stokes polarization parameters and the phase of the electromagnetic field.
-We develop a microscopic theory of the photocurrents induced by structured light and derive analytical expressions for all the photocurrent contributions at intraband transport of electrons.
-The theory is applied to analyze the radial and azimuthal photocurrents excited by twisted light beams carrying orbital angular momentum, and possible experiments to detect the photocurrents are discussed.
+We explore the photocurrents in two-dimensional systems excited by such inhomogeneous radiation with structured electromagnetic field.
+Besides the contribution associated with the intensity gradient, the photocurrent contains contributions driven by the gradients of the Stokes polarization parameters and the phase of the electromagnetic field.
+We develop a microscopic theory of the non-linear non-local intraband transport of electrons induced by electromagnetic field of structured radiation and derive analytical expressions for the photocurrent contributions.
+The theory is applied to analyze the radial and azimuthal photocurrents excited by twisted radiation beams carrying orbital angular momentum, and possible experiments to detect the photocurrents are discussed.